Lambley, Northumberland: War Memorial

 The War Memorial is a cross about 3 m in height, is located in the churchyard of the parish church of St. Mary and St. Patrick.
 The village of Hartleyburn joined with Lambley in erecting the memorial which was unveiled by Colonel Sir Thomas Oliver on Saturday 21 February 1920.
 The inscriptions and names on the War Memorial have been transcribed and published by the North East War Memorials Project.

 Those who gave their lives in The Great War were:

 Wilson Glenwright, William E. Marshall, William Riddell, and Philip E. Bell.

 Transport

 Lambley was served by Lambley railway station on the Alston Line from Haltwhistle to Alston.
 The line opened in 1852 and closed in 1976.

-Since 1983 a narrow gauge railway has opened on part of the original track bed.
-The railway, known as the South Tynedale Railway, is a 2-foot (0.61 m) gauge line and currently runs 8.5 km from Alston to Slaggyford and includes a viaduct or 2 over the River South Tyne.
+Since 1983, a narrow gauge railway has opened on part of the original track bed.
+The railway, known as the South Tynedale Railway, is a 2-foot (0.61 m) gauge line and currently runs 8.5 km from Alston to Slaggyford and includes a viaduct over the River South Tyne.
 The extension to Slaggyford from Linley was completed in 2017.
 The South Tynedale Railway Preservation Society plans to reopen the entire branch line to Haltwhistle from Alston.

 Lambley was also served by a line west to Brampton, Carlisle, which closed in the 1950s.
 This line, sometimes referred to as Lord Carlisle's line, served Lambley colliery and other coal mining areas.